apache/nuttx/configs/README.txt

 	Filesystem configuration
 		CONFIG_FS_FAT - Enable FAT filesystem support
 		CONFIG_FAT_SECTORSIZE - Max supported sector size
+		CONFIG_FS_NXFFS: Enable NuttX FLASH file system (NXFF) support.
+		CONFIG_NXFFS_ERASEDSTATE: The erased state of FLASH.
+		  This must have one of the values of 0xff or 0x00.
+		  Default: 0xff.
+		CONFIG_NXFFS_PACKTHRESHOLD: When packing flash file data,
+		  don't both with file chunks smaller than this number of data bytes.
+		  Default: 32.
+		CONFIG_NXFFS_MAXNAMLEN: The maximum size of an NXFFS file name.
+		  Default: 255.
+		CONFIG_NXFFS_PACKTHRESHOLD: When packing flash file data,
+		  don't both with file chunks smaller than this number of data bytes.
+		  Default: 32.
+		CONFIG_NXFFS_TAILTHRESHOLD: clean-up can either mean
+		  packing files together toward the end of the file or, if file are deleted at the end of the file, clean up can simply mean erasing the end of FLASH memory so that it can be re-used again.
+However, doing this can also harm the life of the FLASH part because it can mean that the tail end of the FLASH is re-used too often.
+This threshold determines if/when it is worth erased the tail end of FLASH and making it available for re-use (and possible over-wear).
+		  Default: 8192.
 		CONFIG_FS_ROMFS - Enable ROMFS filesystem support

 	SPI driver